Equidistribution of realizable Steinitz classes for cyclic Kummer extensions: Introduction

 \end{thm}

+Along similar lines, Bekyel gave an equidistribution result for realizable classes for Kummer extensions up to squares. \begin{thm}[Bekyel \cite{Bekyel}] Let $\ell \geq 3$ be prime and $K$ be a number field containing the $\ell$-th roots of unity.
+Let $\Cl(K)^{\ell-1}$ be the subgroup of $(\ell-1)$-powers in $\Cl(K)$ and let $\mc C \in \Cl(K)^{\ell-1}$.
+Then

+\end{thm} Bekyel noted that it would be ideal if this result could be improved to count Steinitz classes instead of squares of Steinitz classes.
+That is the content of our main result.

-Kable-Wright and Bhargava-Shankar-Wang use the deep theory of prehomogeneous vector spaces.
+There are many different methods to approach problems of this nature.
+Bekyel uses local methods and Dirichlet series to prove her result.
+Kable-Wright and Bhargava-Shankar-Wang used the deep theory of prehomogeneous vector spaces.
 Foster's work was built on the theory of Galois modules, and the tamely ramified hypothesis was crucial to his argument.
-Agboola \cite{Agboola} extended Foster's approach to all finite abelian extensions, but gave an equidistribution result in terms of the product of primes ramifying primes instead of the discriminant, still under the assumption of tame ramification.
+Agboola \cite{Agboola} extended Foster's approach to all finite abelian extensions, but gave an equidistribution result in terms of the product of ramifying primes instead of the discriminant, still under the assumption of tame ramification.

 In this paper, we use methods from classical algebraic number theory to study the equidistribution of Steinitz classes in $\Z/\ell\Z$ extensions of a number field containing the $\ell$-th roots of unity, which we will call $\ell$-Kummer extensions.
 This gives a new and simpler proof of Kable and Wright's theorem for $n=2$ and also proves a stronger form of Foster's theorem for cyclic $\ell$-extensions, removing the assumption that $L/K$ be tamely ramified.
 Furthermore, our argument is constructive in the sense that our proof gives an explicit procedure for writing down a $\gamma \in \O_K$ for each $\Z/\ell\Z$ extension $K(\sqrt[\ell]\gamma)$ of bounded discriminant with a given Steinitz class.
 Here is the statement of our main theorem.